privacyguides/privacyguides.org/collections/_pages/providers/dns.md

 </p>

 <p>
   Apple does not provide a native interface for creating encrypted DNS profiles. <a href="Secure DNS profile creator">Secure DNS profile creator</a> is an <strong>unofficial</strong> tool for creating your own encrypted DNS profiles, however they will not be signed.
 Signed profiles are preferred; signing validates a profile's origin and helps to ensure the integrity of the profiles.
 A green "Verified" label is given to signed configuration profiles.
+For more information on code signing, see <a href="">About Code Signing</a>.
 </p>

 <ul>